parmegv/leap_doc/docs/platform/quick-start.md

 Access the web application
 --------------------------------------------

-In order to connect to the web application in your browser, you need to point your domain at the IP address of the web application node (named elephant in this example).
+In order to connect to the web application in your browser, you need to point your domain at the IP address of the web application node (named web1 in this example).

 There are a lot of different ways to do this, but one easy way is to modify your `/etc/hosts` file.
 First, find the IP address of the webapp node: